wp-plugins/cms2cms-automated-vbulletin-to-bbpress-migrator/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will help you convert your forum posts, threads, categories, users and tags from the vBulletin forum to bbPress plugin literally in minutes.
+This plugin will help you convert your forum posts, threads, categories, users and tags from the vBulletin forum to bbPress plugin in minutes.

 == Description ==